eleanorbucke21/PP4/README.md

 - [Cloudinary](https://cloudinary.com/) Online library.
 Cloudinary provides an enterprise-grade, media experience platform for all rich media types.
 Using AI, automation, and advanced image and video processing capabilities, we remove the hassle of manual digital media requirements and provide a clear path for companies to deliver amazing visuals at scale.
 - [Balsamiq](https://balsamiq.com/) used to create the wireframes.
 - [Pexels](https://www.pexels.com/) Online free images.
 These were used throughout the website.
-- [Clean Blog template] (https://startbootstrap.com/theme/clean-blog).
-This template was used.
 - Code Institute tutors.
 Helped when I was struggling with some aspects of the website and code not working.

 ### <u>Code & Tutorials</u>